kyle-stanhouse/CPP-Capstone/README.md

 # C++ Capstone Project Description: Ball Chaser OOP

 For completion of the C++ capstone project I have chosen to apply object oriented principles (OOP) to the 'GoChaseIt!' project completed as a part of the 'Robotics Software Engineer' Nanodegree program.
 The 'GoChaseIt!' project called for the implementation of a ball chaser application in which a custom robot placed in a custom gazebo world detects and follows a white ball in it's field of view.
 The app employs 2 ROS nodes and 1 service (server and client) to achieve the necessary communication between the main process, the robot motor controller, and camera input used for detection.
-The manner in which these elements are implemented in the course project does not make use of various object-oriented princpiles, which is my capstone submission will attempt to rectify.
+The manner in which these elements are implemented in the course project does not make use of various object-oriented principles, which my capstone submission will attempt to rectify.

 ## What is different
-The basic functionality of the application is unchanged, however node/service handling and callbacks have been structured in classes ProcessImage and DriveBot class BallChaser.
+The basic functionality of the application is unchanged, however node/service handling and callbacks have been structured in the classes ProcessImage and DriveBot.

 The previously submitted 'GoChaseIt!' project can be found here: https://github.com/kyle-stanhouse/GoChaseIt.
-The following project criteria addressed does not include tasks performed for the previous project.
+The following C++ Capstone project criteria addressed does not include tasks performed for the previous project.

 **The following criteria/specifications from the Capstone rubric are met.**

 **Criteria:** _The project uses Object Oriented Programming techniques._\
-**Meets Specifications:** _The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks._
+**Meets Specifications:** _The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks._\
 **Explanation:** There are now two classes that contain the necessary nodes, services, and callbacks, namely ProcessImage and DriveBot.
 Each contains class attributes and methods and is separated into header and source files.

 **Criteria:** Classes use appropriate access specifiers for class members.\